 This frequency may have some interference when operating in larger networks.
 However, many devices avoid this by assigning unique user IDs.

-915MHz is used mainly in the North American industrial market.
+North American industrial market.
 In the USA, this radio band has few regulations, making it easier to use than the 433MHz band.

 Since this frequency is used so widely, many devices are equipped with Frequency Hopping Spread Spectrum (FHSS) technology.
 FHSS allows radios to “frequency hop”, meaning they switch frequencies within a set range to avoid interference.